 People living with HIV/AIDS have the same rights as all other people in Canada.
 Do not assume that your HIV status will prevent you from being granted the status you seek in Canada.
-In the case of refugees, it may even make their refugee claims stronger.
-Speak to a lawyer as soon as you can about your HIV status and how it may or may not impact your application to live in Canada - they are required by law to keep everything you say confidential.
+Refugees and all people applying to live in Canada must complete an Immigration Medical Exam (IME) that includes an HIV test.
+Sharing your HIV status with your lawyer may make your refugee claim stronger.
+If you are comfortable with sharing, tell a lawyer about your HIV status as soon as you can.
+Lawyers are required by law to keep everything you say confidential.

-SETTLEMENT AND LEGAL SERVICES
+SETTLEMENT & LEGAL SERVICES